-70. Until the new legislation comes into force in 2015, registration of a wish to donate should continue, via the current arrangements for the ODR.
+- 70. Until the new legislation comes into force in 2015, registration of a wish to donate should continue, via the current arrangements for the ODR.
 The Welsh Government will continue to actively support efforts to encourage individuals to join the ODR and share their views with their families.
-Welsh residents who have joined the ODR will then have their record transferred automatically to the new register in time for the commencement of the new Welsh arrangements.

-71. Before, and in readiness for, activation of the deemed consent system, the opt-out wishes of people living in Wales will be captured.
+Consideration is being given to how the choice made by Welsh residents who have joined the ODR will be treated under the new arrangements. - 71.
+Before, and in readiness for, activation of the deemed consent system, the opt-out wishes of people living in Wales will be captured.